yepes/docs/docs/cli/graphql-transformer/overview.md

 ## Test the API

-Once the API is finished deploying, try going to the AWS AppSync console and running some of these queries in your new API's query page.
+Once the API is finished deploying, try going to the AWS AppSync console and run some of these queries in your new API's query page.

 ```graphql
 # Create a blog.
 Remember the returned id.